liamholland/first-year/README.md

-### Example C Assignments from first year University of Galway
+### Example Assignments from first year Computer Science in University of Galway